Opportunities for exploration

 Eligible students also have the opportunity to enter Clark’s accelerated B.A./M.A. in GIScience program, with the fifth-year tuition-free.
 Other accelerated M.A. options are available in international development and social change, environmental science and policy, and community development and planning.

 Clark geography students have fun while building excellent credentials.
 Attend the next event of the Clark University Geography Association, our undergraduate geography student association, and ask the current students.
-They will tell you that now is best the time to be a geography major at Clark!
+They will tell you that now is the best time to be a geography major at Clark!